2022 in ONE Championship: Background

 A ONE Heavyweight World Championship title unification bout between current champion Arjan Bhullar and interim champion Anatoly Malykhin is expected to headline the event.
-However, Bhullar withdraws their title unification bout with Malykhin due to his arm injury.
+However, Bhullar withdrew from the event due to an arm injury.

 A ONE Muay Thai Featherweight Championship bout between current champion Petchmorakot Petchyindee and #1 ranked contender Tawanchai P.K.Saenchai is expected that this event.

 The event will also feature the semi-finals of the ONE Heavyweight Kickboxing World Grand Prix.

 At the weigh-ins, Han Zihao weighed in at 154.75 lb, 8.75 lb over the bantamweight non-title fight limit of 145 pounds. the bout agreed to moved to the featherweight division (145–155 lbs) where Han was fined 30%, which went to Ferrari Fairtex.
 Wang Shuo came in at 139.5 pounds, 3.5 pounds over the flyweight non-title limit.
 The bout was later scrapped after Wang Shuo pulled out of the bout.